 (ii) may not participate in any discussion or vote on the matter and must withdraw from the meeting room.

-Disclosable pecuniary interests, personal interests and prejudicial interest are defined at Paragraphs 5-7 and Appendix A of the Members’ Code of Conduct.
+Disclosable pecuniary interests, personal interests and prejudicial interests are defined at Paragraphs 5-7 and Appendix A of the Members’ Code of Conduct

 To consider any requests received in accordance with Part 4, Section B, paragraph 29 of the Council’s constitution.